 If you’re reading this article, then you probably believe, at least a little, in the paranormal.
 But, do you trust it?
 How brave are you?
 Will you stay in one the haunted hotels in St Augustine, or not?
 Here are a few top picks in the historic district all with great reviews:

-Another haunted and quint bed and breakfast in the historic district, at Casa de Solana guests have heard whispers or footsteps, felt gentle touches, and even had things mysteriously moved.
-Best places to experience this is the common areas of the courtyard, parlor, and the dining rooms, as well as the Montejurra Room and the British Suite.
+Another haunted and quint bed and breakfast in the historic district, at Casa de Solana guests, have heard whispers or footsteps, felt gentle touches, and even had things mysteriously moved.
+Best places to experience this is the common areas of the courtyard, parlour, and the dining rooms, as well as the Montejurra Room and the British Suite. ⇒ Check availability and pricing at Casa de Solana.

 Practical Information on Visiting Haunted St Augustine Florida